MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-slb.md

 After deployment, verify that the service appears in **All Hosts** > **Services** > **VM Network Information for Services**.
 Right-click the SLB MUX service > **Properties**, and verify that the state is **Deployed**.
 If the SLB/MUX deployment fails, ensure you delete the failed service instance, before you try to deploy the SLB, once again.

-If you want to scale-in or scale-out a deployed Software Load Balancer Service instance, [read this blog](https://blogs.technet.microsoft.com/scvmm/2011/05/18/scvmm-2012-an-explanation-of-scale-in-and-scale-out-for-a-service/).
+If you want to scale-in or scale-out a deployed software load balancer service instance, [read this blog](https://blogs.technet.microsoft.com/scvmm/2011/05/18/scvmm-2012-an-explanation-of-scale-in-and-scale-out-for-a-service/).

 ## Configure the SLB role and SLB/MUX properties